-The starting point for addressing the question of regulation is determining the nature of the "application" in this context.
-In previous years, the debate was focused on whether virtual currency should be regarded as a currency or a commodity?
+The starting point for addressing the question of pro-active regulation is determining the nature of the "application" in this context.
+In previous years, the debate was focused on whether virtual currency should be regarded as a currency or a commodity.

-Globally, it seems we are yet to reach a consensus on the answer to this fundamental question.
+Globally, it seemed we were yet to reach a consensus on the answer to this fundamental question.
 In the US, for example, the United States Treasury has historically taken the view that Bitcoin is a form of currency, whilst a Florida Circuit Court Judge recently held that Bitcoin is not "real money".
-In Europe, tax authorities in countries such as Sweden have previously argued that Bitcoin should be treated like a commodity and thus subject to sales tax on transfer; however, in 2015 the European Union’s Court of Justice ruled that for tax purposes, Bitcoin must be treated like a currency and not a commodity, an approach also followed by the UK.
+In Europe, tax authorities in countries such as Sweden have previously argued that Bitcoin should be treated like a commodity and thus subject to sales tax on transfer; however, in 2015 the European Union’s Court of Justice ruled that for tax purposes, Bitcoin must be treated like a currency and not a commodity, an approach also followed by the UK at that time.

-With this lack of consensus on the nature of virtual currencies, it is perhaps no surprise that a consistent approach to their regulation has yet to emerge.
-Two main possibilities persist: to categorise virtual currencies in a way that folds them into existing statutory regimes; or to introduce new regulations focussing specifically on virtual currency.
+With this lack of consensus on the nature of virtual currencies, it was no surprise that a consistent approach to their regulation had yet to emerge.
+Two main possibilities then persisted: to categorise virtual currencies in a way that folds them into existing statutory regimes; or to introduce new regulations focussing specifically on virtual currency.

 By treating virtual currency as a currency rather than as a commodity, Jersey's approach has been to regulate virtual currency within its current statutory regime, but so far only for the purpose of AML/CFT protection.
-Exchangers have since been subject to the existing Money Laundering (Jersey) Order 2008 and the AML/CFT handbook and will be required to adopt normal policies and procedures to prevent and detect money laundering and terrorist financing.
+Exchangers have since been subject to the existing Money Laundering (Jersey) Order 2008 and the AML/CFT handbook and have been required to adopt normal policies and procedures to prevent and detect money laundering and terrorist financing.
 Similarly, businesses trading in goods worth at least €15,000 per transaction who receive payment in virtual currency have been brought within the same legislative regime applicable to so-called "high value dealers" under the 1999 Law.

 However, in one important aspect, Jersey has combined the different regulatory approaches mentioned above by introducing a bespoke carve-out to the existing statutory regime for Exchangers with a turnover of less than £150,000 per calendar year (Exempt Exchangers).
 Although the general rule is that Exchangers are required to register with, and pay annual fees to, the JFSC, Exempt Exchangers will simply need to notify the JFSC that they are carrying on the business of virtual currency exchange.

 As such, whilst the JFSC will still maintain overall supervisory and investigative powers in relation to such Exempt Exchangers, Jersey has effectively created a safe harbour in which they can test innovative products, services, business models and delivery mechanisms in a live environment without immediately being subject to the usual costs associated with obtaining registered status for the fight against money laundering.
 This is expected greatly to reduce the initial burden associated with developing a virtual currency exchange platform through the testing and start-up implementation phases.

 The application of a ‘regulatory sandbox’ in this specific and evolving area of regulation was innovative and was the compromise found in 2016 to introduce a supervisory model of virtual currency whilst leaving breathing room for this area to evolve in Jersey.
-The establishment of a £150,000 economic threshold for Exchangers creates a fair balance between giving innovators the chance to explore the opportunities created by virtual currencies, while applying a measured regulatory approach.
+The establishment of a £150,000 economic threshold for Exchangers created a fair balance between giving innovators the chance to explore the opportunities created by virtual currencies, while applying a measured regulatory approach.
 However, it appears that the virtual exchange industry has sufficiently evolved in the last 4 years to trigger a need for regulatory supervision no longer strictly based on AML/CFT concerns and to raise the bar to a financial services supervision.

 "Florida v.
 Espinoza".
 22 July 2016 F14-2923, Circuit Court of the Eleventh Judicial Circuit in and for Miami-Dade County, Florida.
 Circuit Court Judge T. Pooler